San Pablo City, Laguna, the Philippines

 August 29, 2011

-Family fun can be summed up in three words: eat, pose, love.
-But in a heritage restaurant in the famous southern food trail, it may not always be in that order.
+Family fun could be summed up in three words: eat, pose, love.
+But in a heritage restaurant in the famous southern food trail, it may not have been in that order.

 On one road trip, my family did all that at Sulyap Gallery Café and Restaurant, a two-storey turn-of-the-century house transplanted from Quezon Province and rebuilt in San Pablo City, Laguna.
 Outfitted with the owners’ antique pieces, the restaurant allowed diners to partake of local cuisine and a cultural experience at the same time.